 Northern Bog Lemming

-They have a short tail and small eyes, with rust-colored hairs at the base of their eats.
+They have short tails and small eyes, with rust-colored hairs at the base of their eats.
 Generally, their bodies are covered with grey or brown fur.

 These rodents are active during the entire year and are both diurnal and nocturnal.